 Voting by mail is a service offered by the Supervisors of Elections for registered voters who do not wish to vote in person for any reason.
 Vote-By-Mail refers to voting using a ballot that has been received in the mail or picked up, by or for a voter, instead of going to the polls to vote during the early voting period, or on Election Day.
 Unless otherwise specified, a request to receive a Vote-By-Mail ballot covers all elections through the end of the calendar year, including the regularly scheduled general election.

-Can I Vote-By-Mail just because I feel like it, or do I have to have a good reason?
+Can I Vote-By-Mail just because I feel like it?
+Or do I need a good reason?

 If you are a registered voter in the State of Florida, you are entitled to request a Vote-By-Mail ballot.
 You do not need a reason.